 Example 1 – SEO Tools: The Complete List (Free and Paid)

 Example 2 – 20 Best SEO Tools You Should Try In 2019

 Both titles are attracting and have a good structure.
 You can create any type of title as your choice but need to follow some rules.

 You may notice that most of the pages that are ranking on the first page have the target keyword at the beginning of the title.
 Why?

 Here are the 20 Best WordPress SEO Tips for your Website As well as Best SEO Techniques, SEO for WordPress & Boost your Website.

-Keyword, in the beginning, gives more SEO strength to your page.
+The keyword, in the beginning, gives more SEO strength to your page.
 It is not a hard and first rule to use this.
-Because it is not always possible to use keyword in the beginning.
+Because it is not always possible to use keywords in the beginning.
 Try to use this whenever possible.

 Title length also matters for SEO.
 Always try to put your heading somewhere between 40 and 60 characters.
 Don’t make it wider than the search engine’s viewable limit.
 So be creative and conclude it within the limit.